Frequently Asked Questions

 This workshop is entirely free and run by volunteers, so we always appreciate your help!
 Please reach out to us if you are interested in offering any skills you may have (such as facilitating, offering writing advice/resources, art or designs, etc.) or if you are interested in making a monetary contribution to our PayPal to maintain this website or support future projects.

-I can’t find answers for my question on this website!
+I can’t find answers to my questions on this website!

 Please reach out to us through our contact form!